eugene-zuban/design-patterns/code/AbstractFactory/Readme.md

 ##Abstract Factory

-This is a Creational Rattern that provides an interface for creating families of related objects.
+Abstract Factory is a Creational Pattern that provides an interface for creating families of related objects.

 ###Participants